2013 Lexus CT Hybrid Interior

 - "Drivers will appreciate the CT200h's low seating position, rakish steering angle, and fat steering wheel, all of which are decidedly un-Prius-like." -- Popular Mechanics (2011)

 The 2013 CT 200h comes with push-button start, a six-speaker stereo, satellite radio, USB port and Bluetooth.
-Optional features include a 10-speaker stereo, HD Radio and a navigation system.
+Optional features include a 10-speaker stereo, HD Radio and navigation.
 Safety features such as a rearview camera and a pre-collision warning system are also optional.

 Several test drivers like that the CT 200h’s interior controls are angled toward the driver, but they don’t agree on whether or not the features are easy to use.
 Some reviewers think that the navigation system, which is operated through a computer mouse-like controller, isn’t confusing, while another says that the navigation system absorbs audio functions, making it harder to use certain features.
 This test driver says that without the navigation system, the controls are straightforward.